 Change of Course Description: CHEM 243: Analytical Chemistry Laboratory (Quantitative Analysis) from Safety; basic laboratory techniques related to the topics in Analytical Chemistry.
-Introduces the student to the proper laboratory techniques for quantitative measurements covering the fundamentals of analytical statistics and its importance to data reliability, sampling protocol, preparation and analysis of sample, chemical equilibria (acid-base, complex formation and precipitation), titration (acidbase, complexometric, precipitation, and redox), gravimetric analysis, spectroscopic, chromatographic separation and electroanalytical techniques in comparing theoretical and experimental data.
+Introduces the student to the proper laboratory techniques for quantitative measurements covering the fundamentals of analytical statistics and its importance to data reliability, sampling protocol, preparation and analysis of sample, chemical equilibria (acid-base, complex formation and precipitation), titration (acid-base, complexometric, precipitation, and redox), gravimetric analysis, spectroscopic, chromatographic separation and electroanalytical techniques in comparing theoretical and experimental data.
 The student will have explored several different spectroscopy techniques commonly used in research laboratories and in industry including Atomic Absorption, FT-IR and Fluorescence; electrochemistry, HPLC, and LC-MS. The student will learn to analyze data, perform basic statistical analysis using Microsoft Excel and interpret results.

-w) School of Science, Technology, Engineering, and Mathematics x) School of Science, Technology, Engineering, and Mathematics Change of Course Name: CMIN 244: Introduction to Information Security Change the name of CMIN 244: Introduction to Information Security to CMIN 244: Introduction to Cyber Security. y) School of Science, Technology, Engineering, and Mathematics
+w) School of Science, Technology, Engineering, and Mathematics x) School of Science, Technology, Engineering, and Mathematics y) School of Science, Technology, Engineering, and Mathematics